 To see the impact of the Schedule Editor on the generated code, use the model that is created in Create A Rate-Based Model.

-Open the Schedule Editor from the View menu.
+Open the Schedule Editor from the Design section of the Modeling tab.
 Use the Manage Partitions panel to create partitions for Scheduled Subsystem 1 and Scheduled Subsystem 2 with 0.01 sample time.
 Update the diagram.

-Change the execution order of the partitions by dragging
+Change the order of the partitions by dragging

 Generate code for the component model.
-From the menu, select Code > C/C++ Code > Build Model.
+From the Apps tab, select C/C++ Code > Build Model.

 In the generated code, the order of the functions depends on the schedule specified in the Schedule Editor.